amrwc/amrw.dev/pages/mac-setup/setup-instructions.md

 1. Firefox Data Collection and Use
    - Uncheck 'Allow Firefox to send technical and interaction data to Mozilla'.
 1. HTTPS-Only Mode
-   - Check 'Enable HTTPS-Only Mode in all windows'.
+   - Choose 'Enable HTTPS-Only Mode in all windows'.

 ### Sync